 After examinees finish the last portion of the exam, those administering the exam tell examinees the date and time on which they will announce results.
 For the July exam, it is typically 12 weeks after the exam; for February it is typically 8 weeks.
 Examinees may go to the Supreme Court Website, call the court, or wait for results in the mail (within a day or two after results announced).

 Your letter from the Ohio Supreme Court will contain instructions and a ticket for the swearing-in ceremony.
 It will also include a printout with your scores on each essay and MPT question, your MBE score, your percentile on the written portions, your percentile on the MBE, and your total percentile.

 The Board of Bar Examiners will send you copies of your essay questions upon request.

-The Swearing-in Ceremony is usually at the Ohio Theater in Columbus.
-Dean Scharf and Dean Berg host a lunch reception before the ceremony for our alumni who are being sworn in and our alumni's family members.
+The Swearing-in Ceremony is usually at the Palace Theater in Columbus.
+Prior to COVID-19, Dean Scharf and Dean Berg would host a lunch reception before the ceremony for our alumni who are being sworn in and our alumni's family members.
 The Ohio Supreme Court hosts a reception for new attorneys after the ceremony.
 The Ohio Channel has archived video of the swearing-in ceremonies.